 - Make a list of meals you’d like to eat during the week and write out a grocery list for all the ingredients from your recipes.
 Doing this will save time and energy in the long run.

-- Invest in a slow cooker.
+- Invest in a slow cooker or an Instant Pot.
 I cannot emphasize how much time and energy you’ll save if you can throw some chicken, veggies, and a sauce in a crock pot and let it stew all day while you’re at work.
 Plus you’ll likely have lots of leftovers you can repurpose or take for lunches.

 - Try making a mixture of your favourite nuts, seeds, and dried berries.
 For example: cashews, walnuts, pumpkin seeds, cranberries, and currants to have on hand as a quick and easy snack that you can keep in your purse or car.